Lizards

 Snake-Eyed Lizard basking on rocks.

-When disturbed the Starred Agama is as quick to disappear up a tree as it is to dart under rocks for cover.
-They are extremely fast runners for stocky robust lizards too.
+When disturbed the Cyprus Rock Agama is as quick to disappear up a tree as it is to dart under rocks for cover.
+They are extremely fast runners for stocky, robust lizards.

-Despite being nervous and initially running for cover, this Starred Agama was still curious enough to return and watch me photographing it.
+Despite being nervous and initially running for cover, this Cyprus Rock Agama was still curious enough to return and watch me photographing it.

 Striped Skink basking in late afternoon sun.